Olallie Butte: Human history

 Olallie Butte was named in 1915 by the United States Board on Geographic Names.
 In 1921, they listed it within Marion and Wasco County, but later revised this to also list Olallie Butte as a feature within Jefferson County, Oregon.
 The Olallie Lake Resort, built in 1932, sits at a remote location in the Olallie Scenic Area.
 Open from June to October, it has a general store, rowboats, 10 cabins with wood-burning stoves, and no phone or internet service.
 There is also no electricity, gas, or ATM service.

-The name Olallie derives from the Chinook Jargon klallali, which means berries; the term was historically used to refer to huckleberry.
+The name Olallie derives from the Chinook Jargon olallie, which means berries; the term was historically used to refer to salmonberries.
 Olallie Butte is part of the Warm Springs Indian Reservation, and the Olallie Lake Scenic Area borders the reservation.

 Olallie Butte has at its summit a United States Forest Service fire lookout tower, which was built in 1915 with a cab and tent cabin.
 It stands at a height of 30 ft.
 The mountain summit also had a cupola cabin beginning in 1920, though it was abandoned in 1967 and the roof collapsed in 1982.
 The structure's remains can still be seen on top of Olallie Butte.
 Olallie Butte is also close to a power transmission line corridor.

 In the 1930s, the Civilian Conservation Corps built a two-story cabin, now known as the Olallie Lake Guard Station Cabin, at the south end of the Mount Hood National Forest for local forest rangers.
 With a rustic architectural style, it exemplifies buildings from the Depression period.
 In 1991, the building was added to the National Register of Historic Places.
 It now operates as a cabin for visitors, with a kitchen, living room, bunk bedroom, and loft for up to eight guests.
 Its lighting and refrigerator are fueled with propane, and it also has a stove, oven, water tank, and vault toilet.
 Located at an elevation of about 5000 ft, it can be reached by motorized vehicles, though snow may impede access to the cabin.